On this page:

 Registering for funded TIS National services

-You will need to be an NDIA registered service provider to access funded interpreting services.
+You will need to be an NDIA registered provider to access funded interpreting services.
 You will also need to register with TIS National for a Client Code.

 Accessing TIS National services